-Course description: This course is designed to meet the needs of the 4th year math course as required by the state.
+Description: This course is designed to meet the needs of the 4th year math course as required by the state.
 This course will integrate traditional advanced algebra and geometry topics with real world applications and technology.
 The textbook Blitzer "Thinking Mathematically" is also centered on a variety of skills from areas as financial mathematics, estimation, probability, statistics, and finally set and graph theory.
-In addition the class will also revisit many of the Geometry and Algebra 2 standards that are covered on the AIMS test.
+In addition the class will also revisit many of the Geometry and Algebra 2 standards.
 Reading and writing as well as application of content and problem solving will be emphasized throughout the course.
 Teaching methods will include but not limited to lecture, individual and cooperative learning activities, as well as hands on activities.

-DE Honors Pre-Calculus
+Honors Pre-Calculus